 Dental Implants If Tooth Removal is Necessary

 If your tooth needs to be removed, then we may suggest dental implants.
 If your gum disease is heavily affecting certain teeth, then it may be the best option in order to prevent it from affecting other teeth.
 In this case, you may want to consider a dental implant as a form of tooth replacement.
 These teeth look natural and feel exactly the same as your regular teeth.
 They can also last for decades with proper care, such as regular dental checkups and brushing.

 Get Treatment for Loose Teeth in Phoenix

-Loose teeth as an adult is a sign of potentially serious dental health problems, especially if left untreated.
-Schedule an appointment with a periodontist near you, Dr. Trujillo in Phoneix, AZ, for treatment.
+Loose teeth as an adult are a sign of potentially serious dental health problems, especially if left untreated.
+Schedule an appointment with a periodontist near you, Dr. Trujillo in Phoenix, AZ, for treatment.

 How to Prevent Loose Teeth